Miziara: 20th century

+Miziara features qusur, Arabic for 'palaces,' which were constructed using wealth brought from emigrants in Africa.

 Our Lady of Miziara

 Our Lady of Miziara, Mother of Mercies, is a Marian shrine which consists of a statue of the Virgin Mary that stands at the entrance of the village.
 Marcel Chaghoury, a native of Miziara, built the shrine in 1979.
 It was consecrated by Bishop Antoine Jbeir on September 6, 1992.
 The entrance to the shrine is guarded by two angels carved from limestone.
 The shrine also includes sculptural representation of Christ's Baptism, Wedding at Cana, and the Last Supper.

 Agriculture

-Agricultural production: Apple, Pears, Grapes and assorted grains for the people’s use.
+The Agricultural of Miziara is based on: Apples, Pears, Grapes and assorted grains for the people's use.
 The most important river is El-Aam river.